 rewrite ^/sitemap_(.+).xml.gz$ /index.php?aiosp_sitemap_path=$1.gz last;

-Simply add the above rewrite rules to your virtual host's nginx configuration file and restart nginx.
-For LNMP one-click installation package users, directly add it above the line `include rewrite/wordpress.conf;`.
-Baota Panel users, add the above code in your website's rewrite rules.
+Simply add the above pseudo-static rules to your virtual host's nginx configuration file, then restart nginx.
+For users of the LNMP one-click installation package, directly add it above the line `include rewrite/wordpress.conf;`.
+For Baota Panel users, add the above code in your website's pseudo-static rules section.

-If you are using a caching plugin, remember to add both of the following pages as exceptions to avoid errors when visitors access cached pages. sitemap.xml
+If you are using a caching plugin, remember to add the following two pages as exceptions to prevent errors when visitors access cached pages. sitemap.xml sitemap.xsl

 Comments are closed